-The additions to the securities in current assets in the amount of €652.1 million are cash deposits in fixed and floating interest-bearing bonds.
+The additions to the securities in non-current assets in the amount of €325.3 million are cash deposits in fixed and floating interest-bearing bonds.
+The disposals of securities of €103.0 million related in particular to sales of maturing bonds.